 6. On the Select Microsoft SQL Server page, select the SQL Server that you want to use.
+See also SQL Server options during custom installation on page 87.
 Click Continue.

 If you do not have a SQL Server on your local computer, you can install Microsoft SQL Server Express, but in a larger distributed system you would typically use a dedicated SQL Server on your network.